fredfeng/CS162/homework/hw3/README.md

 **Problem (⭐️bonus⭐️, 0.5 points)**:
 In lectures, we didn't talk about subtraction or comparison of natural numbers.
 Let's do them here.
-Define the following functions using our encoding of natural numbers:
+In [lib/meta/encodings.txt](./lib/meta/encodings.txt), define the following functions using our encoding of natural numbers:
 - `pred` which computes the predecessor of a natural number.
 If the input is zero, simply return zero.
 - `sub` which computes the difference of two natural numbers.
 If the first number is smaller than the second, simply return zero.
 - `leq` which determines whether the first number is less than or equal to the second number.
 Return a Church-encoded booleans (which you wrote in HW2) instead of native booleans.
 You can simply refer to `tt` and `ff`, and those have been previously defined in the `encodings` list.
 - `eq` which determines whether the first number is equal to the second number.
 Use Church booleans.

-You may find it helpful to first define those functions in OCaml using `elim_nat`, and then translate them into $\lambda$-calculus.
+You may find it helpful to first define those functions in OCaml using `elim_nat`, and then translate them into $\lambda^+$.